top of page

 What is Latent Cause Analysis?

-The Origin of Latent Cause Analysis
+The Origin of Latent Cause Analysis™

 Failsafe Network's Latent Cause Analysis™ methods were born in the chemical industry, starting in the mid 1970's.
 Initially, our methods focused on understanding the physics of our problems.
 Over time, however, it became apparent that people are ultimately responsible for the things they create, whether it is equipment, process, or system related.
 While our process continues to address the "physics" of our problems, we've introduced the Latent Cause Analysis™ approach to go beyond the physics and require people to see themselves as part of their problems

-What Are Latent Causes (according to Failsafe)?
+What Are Latent Causes?

-Using LCA, one is able to identify the critical causes of an incident and how to address them to prevent recurring problems.
+Using LCA, one is able to identify the critical causes of an incident and understand how to address them to prevent recurring problems.
 The bottom-line results are fewer problems and changed people, thus an improved work culture.

 "This method [Latent Cause Analysis] addresses it all, but in the most effective way I’ve ever seen.
 It addresses the Physical Causes of our problems, as well as the Human and Latent Causes.
 I never knew anything like this existed.
 It’s the missing link.”